randa-mu/blocklock-solidity/README.md

 Please note that all approved contracts must also implement [AbstractBlocklockReceiver.sol](src/AbstractBlocklockReceiver.sol).

 #### 3. Deploy the `BlocklockReceiver` contract
-Please check the supported network section to ensure your desired network is supported before deployment.
-You also need to use the deployed **BlocklockSender (Proxy)** address to initialize your contract.
+Before deploying, please verify that your target network is listed in the Supported Networks section.
+All contracts that initiate requests must be initialized with the appropriate deployed **BlocklockSender (Proxy)** specific to their host network.

-Example in Foundry Script for Filecoin Calibration Testnet:
+Example Foundry Script for Filecoin Calibration Testnet deployment:
 ```solidity
 address blocklockSenderProxy = 0xF8e2477647Ee6e33CaD4C915DaDc030b74AB976b;
 MockBlocklockReceiver mockBlocklockReceiver = new MockBlocklockReceiver(address(blocklockSenderProxy));